-- Targeted information before therapy during the nursing consultation for the prevention and treatment of side effects of oncological therapies such as fatigue, inflammation of the oral mucosa, nausea and vomiting, skin changes, altered appearance, and much more
+- Targeted information during the nursing consultation before therapy with regard to the prevention and treatment of side effects during oncological therapy, such as fatigue, inflammation of the oral mucosa, nausea and vomiting, skin changes, altered appearance, and much more.

 - Possibility to minimize hair loss under chemotherapy with the DigniCap® scalp cooling system.
 Three DigniCap® units with a total of six cooling stations are available for our patients.

-- Instruction regarding the nursing tasks that our patients perform independently under therapy, for example, injecting syringes themselves or applying wound dressings.
+- Instruction regarding the nursing tasks that our patients perform themselves during therapy, for example, administering injections themselves or applying wound dressings.

 - Support and guidance for our patients and their relatives in dealing with a wide variety of stresses and strains during therapy and arranging the appropriate contacts, such as nutritional counseling or psycho-oncological care.

-- Offer palliative (alleviative) care.
+- Offer of palliative (alleviative) care.
 The focus is on quality of life.

-A cancer illness can massively destabilize the life of the person affected as well as that of those around her, especially her partner.
+A cancer illness can massively destabilize the life of the person affected as well as that of those around them, especially their partner.
 Often, this upheaval also manifests itself in sexuality, usually due to the physical changes and side effects brought on by the required, stressful therapies.